 - Niche topic and review sites.
 These are sites that review products for a specific audience or compare a line of products against their competitors.
 This method requires you to create content related to the review space and post regularly to draw in an audience.

 - Digital content.
-Digital content creators include bloggers, YouTubers, or social media influencers.
+Digital content creators include bloggers, YouTubers, and social media influencers.
 They create niche content that resonates with a target audience.
 The goal is to organically introduce niche products their audience will enjoy.
-This increases the chances they’ll buy and you’ll earn an affiliate commission.
+This increases the chances the audience will buy and you’ll earn an affiliate commission.

 - Courses, events, workshops.
 If you’re an educator, you can integrate affiliate partnership offers into your events.